How we do business

 For further information, contact the Investor Compensation Company Ltd. at (01) 224 4955.

-We are also members of the Brokers Ireland Compensation Fund.
+We are also members of the Brokers Ireland Clients’ Compensation and Membership Benefits Scheme (BIC).
 Subject to the rules of the scheme the liabilities of its members firms up to a maximum of €100,000 per client (or €250,000 in aggregate) may be discharged by the fund on its behalf if the member firm is unable to do so, where the above detailed Investor Compensation Scheme has failed to adequately compensate any client of the member.
 Further details are available on request.

 Professional Indemnity Insurance

-Tracy Beirne t/a Tracy Beirne Financial Services has professional indemnity insurance in place to protect the firm against their liability towards third parties for loss arising from professional negligence up to a lmit of €1,850,000 in any one claim.
+Tracy Beirne Financial Services Limited has professional indemnity insurance in place to protect the firm against their liability towards third parties for loss arising from professional negligence up to a limit of €1,850,000 in any one claim.

 Contact Details